sch6393/sch/Vue/Quasar/README.md

 <br>

-### 파이어베이스 호스팅, 디플로이, 깃헙 액션
+### 파이어베이스 호스팅
-* Set Hosting Init
 1. `npm install -g firebase-tools`
 1. `firebase login`
 1. `firebase init`
 1. `?
 Are you ready to proceed?` ➞ Yes
 1. `Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys`
 1. `Use an existing project` ➞ sch6393-system (sch6393-system)
 1. `?
 What do you want to use as your public directory?` ➞ dist/spa
 1. `?
 Configure as a single-page app (rewrite all urls to /index.html)` ➞ No
 1. `?
 Set up automatic builds and deploys with GitHub?` ➞ No
 1. `?
 File build/web/index.html already exists.
 Overwrite?` ➞ No

 <br>

-* Deploy
+### 파이어베이스 디플로이
-  1. `firebase deploy`
+* `firebase deploy`

 <br>

-* Set GiyHub Action
+### 파이어베이스 깃헙 액션
 1. `firebase init`
 1. `?
 Are you ready to proceed?` ➞ Yes
 1. `Hosting: Set up GitHub Action deploys`
 1. Firebase CLI Login
 1. `?
 For which GitHub repository would you like to set up a GitHub workflow? (format: user/repository)` ➞ sch6393/sch6393-system-quasar
 1. `?
 Set up the workflow to run a build script before every deploy?` ➞ Yes
 1. `?
 What script should be run before every deploy?` ➞ quasar build
     ```
     "build": "quasar build",
     ```
 1. `?
 Set up automatic deployment to your site's live channel when a PR is merged?` ➞ Yes
 1. `?
 What is the name of the GitHub branch associated with your site's live channel?` ➞ main

 <br>